buddhist-uni/buddhist-uni.github.io/_tags/cambodian.md

 image_center_y: 96%
 ---

-During the Middle Ages, the Angkorian Empire was a center of Mahayana Buddhism in Southeast Asia, but during the late medieval and early modern period, Kambuja largely came under Siamese influence causing modern Cambodian Buddhism to bear a strong resemblance to [Thai Buddhism](/tags/thai).
+The Angkorian Empire was a center of Hindu/Mahayana Buddhism in the Middle Ages, but during the early modern period, it largely came under Siamese influence, shifting Cambodian Buddhism towards Thai-style Theravāda, which it still resembles today.

-It doesn't help that during the Khmer Rouge period (1975–1979), Buddhism in Cambodia was violently suppressed, leading to a significant loss of Cambodian culture.
-But thanks to many brave Cambodians in the country and across the diaspora who kept the old traditions alive, Cambodian Buddhism today is slowly starting to grow back.
+During the Khmer Rouge (1975–1979), Buddhism in Cambodia was largely destroyed, but thanks to the efforts of many Cambodians, both within the country and across the diaspora, Cambodian Buddhism today is slowly starting to grow back.